kdonnelly007/dfhack-scripts/docs/caravan.rst

-If any current merchants have ethical concerns, the list of goods that you can bring to the depot is automatically filtered (by default) to only show ethically acceptible items.
+If any current merchants have ethical concerns, the list of goods that you can bring to the depot is automatically filtered (by default) to only show ethically acceptable items.
 Be aware that, again, by default, if you have items in bins, and there are unethical items mixed into the bins, then the bins will still be brought to the depot so you can trade the ethical items within those bins.
 Please use the DFHack enhanced trade screen for the actual barter to